Valuing Options

 Although the math behind the formula is very complex, it is not hard to conceptually understand what determines the price of the option.
 The variables that are put into the Black-Scholes formula are as follows:

-- The price of the underlying security.
-The market price of the underlying security.
+- The market price of the underlying security.
 A rise in price will increase call price and decrease put prices and vice versa.

 - Strike price.
-The price at which the option can be excercised.
+The price at which the option can be exercised.
 Also, the price at which the option begins to accumulate intrinsic value.

 - Time left until expiration.
 The more time until expiration the more the option will be worth.
 Time value decay accelerates as expiration gets closer.